SavageWilliam/md-pdf-converter/README.md

 > See progress-bar branch.

 2) Change the output directory to a folder on desktop using options.
 Enabling easier mobile-dropbox-intergration (easier target).

+3) If possible I would be able to set a watch method that on a directory executes the conversion when a new markdown file is added/created.